20 May The Inspired Traveler # 13 – Laurel Robbins

 2. What is your favorite place in the world?

 This is a tough one, but I love the Outer Hebrides in Scotland.
 I didn’t know much about them before my volunteer trip and I had no idea that besides the main islands, there are hundreds of small uninhabited islands.
-Besides the people on our boat we only saw a handful of other people in ten days.
+Besides the people on our boat, we only saw a handful of other people in ten days.
 I loved the remoteness and peacefulness of it.
-Laos, Guatemala, Cocos Island off the coast of Costa Rica, Galapagos and the Canadian Rockies are also some of my favourite places in the world.
+Laos, Guatemala, Cocos Island off the coast of Costa Rica, Galapagos and the Canadian Rockies are also some of my favorite places in the world.

 3. What place would have to pay you to come back and even then you’d have to think about it?

-Finally, an easy question .
+Finally, an easy question.
 Without a doubt South Korea.
 I was deported and had to pay a lot of money to avoid being sent to jail.
 Until my passport expired, I had a big black stamp in it indicating I had been deported, which always raised questions from Immigration Officials when traveling to other countries.
 When it finally did expire, I have never been so happy to have a new passport in my life.

 4. What is the best piece of advice that you’ve been given about traveling?

 Throw away the guide book!
-I think guide books are very helpful and definitely have their place, but I’ve seen so many travelers that don’t think a destination is worth visiting if it’s not in their guide book.
-As a result they miss out on a lot of off the beaten path places that often end up being the highlights of my travels.
+I think guidebooks are very helpful and definitely have their place, but I’ve seen so many travelers that don’t think a destination is worth visiting if it’s not in their guide book.
+As a result, they miss out on a lot of off the beaten path places that often end up being the highlights of my travels.